Home | Send Feedback | Share on Bluesky |

 main.js

-Sending form data is identical to fetch, create a FormData object, and assign it to the body option.
-Unlike fetch, ky automatically set the Content-Type header to multipart/form-data.
+Sending form data is identical to the Fetch API.
+Create a FormData object and assign it to the body option.
+Unlike fetch, Ky automatically sets the Content-Type header to multipart/form-data.

 const formData = new FormData();